The flu is a respiratory infection that affects many people each year. Anyone can get the virus, which can cause mild to severe symptoms.

-Here’s a look at six practical ways to keep yourself safe this flu season.
+Here’s a look at practical ways to keep yourself safe during this doubly dangerous flu season.

-Avoiding large crowds can often be difficult.
-But if you’re able to limit contact with people during flu season, you can reduce your risk of getting an infection.
+Avoiding large crowds can often be difficult, but it’s crucial during the COVID-19 pandemic.
+In a typical year, if you’re able to limit contact with people during flu season, you can reduce your risk of getting an infection.

 You can also protect yourself by staying away from people who are sick.
-Keep your distance from anyone who is coughing, sneezing, or has other symptoms of a cold or virus.
+Keep your distance from anyone who’s coughing, sneezing, or has other symptoms of a cold or virus.

-Because the flu virus can live on hard surfaces for 24 hours, get into a habit of regularly washing your hands.
+Because the flu virus can live on hard surfaces, get into a habit of regularly washing your hands.
 This is especially important before preparing food and eating.
 Also, you should always wash your hands after using the bathroom.

 Not only should you wash your hands regularly, but you should also make a conscious effort not to touch your nose, mouth, or eyes.
 The flu virus can travel in the air, but it can also enter your body when your infected hands touch your face.